 “There’s a place you just can’t reach unless you have a dream too large to bear alone.
 We call everything on the ice “love.”” – Yuri Katsuki

 I just finished watching “Yuri on Ice” and had to jump on here to add him to this list.
 I absolutely loved this anime and his character in particular.
 Shy, imaginative, and conflicted, Yuri captures what many INFPs experience when they take on daunting challenges and competitions.
 Unlike many other players in the show, he’s more focused on living up to his ideals than winning.
-He’s more focused on his inner experience than what’s going on around him sometimes, to his detriment or strength depending on the situation.
+Like most INFP anime characters, he’s more focused on his inner experience than what’s going on around him sometimes, to his detriment or strength depending on the situation.
 In the beginning of “Yuri on Ice” he appears to be in a Fi-Si loop, replaying past failures and getting stuck in a rut of unhealthy habits.
 However, as Victor (an ENFJ I believe) enters his life, he brings out an inspired, more playful side of Yuri.

 What Do You Think?